 TRUNCATE TABLE department;

 g.
-To rename a table.
-Syntax-
+Following is the syntax to rename a table.

 RENAME <old_tablename> TO <new_table_name>